vikram7/sec_latest_filings_rss_feed_parser/README.md

    updated: "2016-02-25T18:54:17-05:00"}}
 ```

-An entry's map contains a `cik` (the identifier the SEC uses for a company or security), a `link` to the filing, a `category` which represents the category of filing (10-K, 10-Q, 4, etc.), an `rss_feed_id` which represents a unique id of the entry, a `summary` which is a short summary of the document, a filing `title` and an `updated_date`.
+An entry's map contains a `cik` (the identifier the SEC uses for a company or security), an `html_link` to the filing, a `text_link` to the text version of teh filing, a `category` which represents the category of filing (10-K, 10-Q, 4, etc.), an `rss_feed_id` which represents a unique id of the entry, a `summary` which is a short summary of the document, a filing `title` and an `updated_date`.
 The feed is a map of those entries and an `updated` date of the feed.

 Be bold, use this tool to bring some sanity to parsing the SEC's XML feed and feel free to contribute!